ulrichwisser/MMM-HTMLSnippet/README.md

 - This module loads a HTML snippet in an iFrame.
 (The iframe is needed to make script tags work.)
 - The iframe will be positioned as any other module would.
 (In the order of the configuration)
 - Optionally the content can be reloaded periodically.
+- if you have several instances of the module each one needs a unique indent
+- to be save use only a-z and 0-9 in your ident
+- color might does not have the desired effect as the iframe loads it's own DOM with it's own style

 ## Screenshot
 ![Screenshot](https://github.com/ulrichwisser/MMM-HTMLSnippet/blob/master/HTMLsnippet-screenshot-weather1.png?raw=true)